Subramaniya Swamy Temple, Tiruchendur: Architecture

+The temple is one of the Six Abodes of Murugan (Arupadai Veedu), a set of foremost and sacred Hindu temples, dedicated to Murugan.
+It is also one of the Vaippu Sthalams sung by Tamil Shaivite Nayanar Appar.

-The temple, which is built near the seashore, measures 91 m north to south, 65 m east to west, and has a nine-tier gopuram, or tower gate, that is 157 ft high.
+The temple complex is located in the eastern end of the town on the shores of the Bay of Bengal.
+It measures 91 m north to south, 65 m east to west, and has a nine-tier gopuram (tower gate), that is 157 ft high.
+The large gopuram is a prominent feature of the Hindu Tamil architecture.

 The principal entrance faces south, and opens into the first of two prakarams, the first of which is lined with rows of yalis.
-The inner sanctum of the temple is in a cave and the main deity, or mulavar, is Murugan as a saintly child, portrayed in a granite carving.
+The inner sanctum of the temple is in a cave and the main deity, or moolavar, is Murugan as a saintly child, portrayed in a granite carving.

 Nali Kinaru, a sacred well fed by a freshwater spring, is located 100 m south of the temple.
 Devotees undergo a ritual cleansing by bathing in water from the well after bathing in the ocean.